Rank-2 $U(1)$ spin liquid on the breathing pyrochlore lattice

-In this Letter we show how a canonical rank--2 $U(1)$ [\mbox{R2--U1}] spin liquid can arise quite naturally in a breathing pyrochlore magnet.
-Motivated by Yb--based materials \cite{KimuraPRB14,Rau2018PRB}, we study the Heisenberg antiferromagnet (HAF) on a breathing pyrochlore lattice, perturbed by weak Dzyaloshinskii--Moriya (DM) interactions [Fig.~\ref{fig:breathing.lattice}].
-We first establish that low--energy fluctuations can be described using a tensor field satisfying the constraints required for a \mbox{R2--U1} gauge theory.
-We then use classical Monte Carlo simulation to confirm this scenario, and to explore how a \mbox{R2--U1} spin liquid could be identified in experiment.
+In this Letter we show how a canonical rank--2 $U(1)$ [\mbox{R2--U1}] spin liquid can arise in a realistic model of a frustrated magnet.
+The model we consider is the Heisenberg antiferromagnet (HAF) on a breathing--pyrochlore (BP) lattice, perturbed by weak Dzyaloshinskii--Moriya (DM) interactions [Fig.~\ref{fig:lattice}].
+Working in the classical limit, relevant to a spin liquid at finite temperatures, we establish that fluctuations can be described using a tensor field satisfying the constraints required for a \mbox{R2--U1} gauge theory.
+We use classical Monte Carlo (MC) simulation to confirm this scenario, and to explore how a \mbox{R2--U1} spin liquid could be identified in experiment.
 We find that 4--fold pinch points (4FPP), characteristic of the \mbox{R2--U1} state \cite{PremPRB18}, become visible in polarised neutron scattering.
-These results complement earlier work exploring gapped, fracton topological order, in models with bilinear interactions \cite{SlaglePRB17,GaborPRL17}, providing an example of a gapless \mbox{R2--U1} state, in an experimentally--motivated context.
+We discuss the application of these ideas to real materials, identifying Yb--based breathing pyrochlores as potential candidates for an \mbox{R2--U1} spin liquid state.
+These results complement earlier work exploring gapped, fracton topological order, in models with bilinear interactions \cite{SlaglePRB17,GaborPRL17,You2018arXiv}, providing an example of an \mbox{R2--U1} state, in an experimentally--motivated context.

+{\it Review of \mbox{R2--U1} theory. } Conventional, $U(1)$, electrodynamics is built around a vector field $\bf E$, subject to a Gauss law $ \partial_i E_i = \rho \; $ so that, in the absence of charges,

+The key which unlocked the effective electrodynamics of spin ice was the realisation that, at low temperatures, in a classical limit, spins satisfied a local constraint of precisely the form of Eq.~(\ref{eq:spin.ice.constraint}) \cite{harris97,bramwell01}.

-{\it Review of \mbox{R2--U1} theory. } Before analysing the breathing--pyrochlore magnet, it is helpful to review the properties which define \mbox{R2--U1} electrodynamics, in its self-dual, vector--charged, traceless form \cite{PretkoPRB16,Rasmussen2016arXiv,PretkoPRB17}.
-This type of electrodynamics has a rank--2 tensor electric field $\bf E$ that is symmetric and traceless,
+Here we consider instead an \mbox{R2--U1} electrodynamics, in its self--dual, vector--charged, traceless form \cite{PretkoPRB16,Rasmussen2016arXiv,PretkoPRB17}, and seek to show that, in an equivalent classical limit, spins satisfy the appropriate generalisation of Eq.~(\ref{eq:spin.ice.constraint}).
+The \mbox{R2--U1} theory is built around a rank--2 tensor electric field $\bf E$ that is symmetric and traceless,